 "There is a difference in pricing based on the duration of the results," says L.A.-based injection specialist Lisa Goodman.
-(FYI: She's incredible, and I emphatically recommend seeing her if you're in L.A. or Dara Liotta, MD, or Blair Murphy-Rose, MD, FAAD, if you're in NYC.)
+(FYI: She's incredible, and I highly recommend seeing her if you're in L.A. and Dara Liotta, MD, or Blair Murphy-Rose, MD, FAAD, if you're in NYC).

 How Many Units Are Used Per Treatment?

-Units required may vary depending on the treatment selected, but frown lines, for example, can require 18-24 units.
-Forehead botox may require up to 20 units.
+Units required may vary depending on the treatment selected, but frown lines, for example, can require around 20 units.
+Forehead botox may require up to 20 units as well.

 He continues, "The price per vial or for entire treatment varies based on practice style.
 At my practice, we do charge a fee per unit of Dysport and per syringe of Restylane.
 Some respectable cosmetic dermatology practices around the country may have a fee per treatment instead."